nixworks/public/news/2009/05/20/index.md

 _Context: Baghdad, Iraq, car bomb_

 ### [ The Provincial Police of Woodstock, Ontario, Canada, charge two people with abducting and murdering Victoria Stafford. ](/news/2009/05/20/the-provincial-police-of-woodstock-ontario-canada-charge-two-people-with-abducting-and-murdering-victoria-stafford.md)
-_Context: Canadian, Ontario, Ontario Provincial Police, Victoria Stafford, Woodstock, Ontario, abducting, murder_
+_Context: Canada, Ontario, Ontario Provincial Police, Victoria Stafford, Woodstock, Ontario, abducting, murder_

 ### [ FC Shakhtar Donetsk defeat SV Werder Bremen to win the final UEFA Cup. ](/news/2009/05/20/fc-shakhtar-donetsk-defeat-sv-werder-bremen-to-win-the-final-uefa-cup.md)
 Europe&#39;s football website, UEFA.com, is the official site of UEFA, the Union of European Football Associations, and the governing body of football in Europe.
 UEFA organises some of the most famous and prestigious football competitions on the European continent including the UEFA Champions League...